KoleHicok/sphinx-template/source/report/index.rst

 Conclusion
 ----------

-In the end, React.js is a simple and effective way to make dynamic and interesting user interfaces.
-Through the use of components, elements, and JSX, a web developer can achieve professional results without the added confusion of the DOM.
-After gaining a basic understanding of the language, dynamic interfaces can easily be updated with easy to read and understand code.
+React.js is a simple and effective way to make dynamic and interesting user interfaces.
+Through the use of components, elements, and JSX, a web developer can achieve engaging results without the added confusion of DOM interactions.
+After gaining a basic understanding of the language, dynamic interfaces can be updated with easy to read and understand code.
 These are all reasons why React.js is a powerful tool for the creation and updating of user interfaces.

 .. [#f1] Fedosejev, A., & Bush, A. (2015).
 React.js Essentials.
     Packt Publishing.